 At the release of his new role, Turkel said, “I am truly honored to be elected as Chair of the United States Commission on International Religious Freedom and privileged to lead the Commission as we work towards addressing threats to freedom of religion and belief around the world – a fundamental human right.”
 Turkel added that he was looking forward to “…working with Vice Chair Cooper and my fellow Commissioners in urging the White House, State Department, and Congress to implement USCIRF’s policy recommendations.”

 Nury Turkel is the first U.S.-educated Uyghur-American lawyer with a track record of advocating for global human rights.
 His unique background as a Uyghur minority, who was born into a re-education camp during China’s Cultural Revolution, has positioned him to bring a valuable and unmatched perspective to USCIRF.
 Turkel is currently a Senior Fellow at the Hudson Institute and a member of the Council on Foreign Relations, where he uses his platform to promote Uyghur human rights and universal democratic norms.
-In May 2021, Turkel was named on Fortune’s List of the World’s 50 Greatest Leaders and holds several other recognitions and awards.
+In May 2021, Turkel was named on Fortune’s List of the World’s 50 Greatest Leaders and held several other recognitions and awards.

 USCIRF’s newest Vice Chair, Abraham Cooper, also comes with an impressive and well-rounded experience as a human rights defender.
 Cooper was recently appointed to the Commission earlier this month but has been a longtime activist for Jewish and religious freedom causes.
 Cooper is the Associate Dean and Director of Global Social Action for the Simon Wiesenthal Center and the founder of the Global Forum on Anti-Semitism.